Early Muslim period in Lahore

 Lahore came under progressively weaker central rule under Iltutmish's descendants in Delhi, to the point that governors in the city acted with great autonomy.
 Under the rule of Kabir Khan Ayaz, Lahore was virtually independent from the Delhi Sultanate.
 Lahore was sacked and ruined by the Mongol army in 1241.
 Lahore governor Malik Ikhtyaruddin Qaraqash fled the Mongols, while the Mongols held the city for a few years under the rule of the Mongol chief Toghrul.

 The mausoleum of Qutub ud Din Aibak in Anarkali Bazaar, Lahore, Pakistan.

 The last Lodi ruler, Ibrahim Lodi was greatly disliked by his court and subjects.
 Upon the death of his father Sikander Lodi, he quashed a brief rebellion led by some of his nobles who wanted his younger brother Jalal Khan to be the Sultan.
 After seizing the throne by having Jalal Khan murdered, he never really did succeed in pacifying his nobles.
 Subsequently Daulat Khan, the governor of Punjab and Alam Khan, his uncle, sent an invitation to Babur, the ruler of Kabul to invade Delhi.

 In 1241, the ancient city of Lahore was conquered by the Mongols, the entire population of the city was massacred and the city was leveled to the ground.
 There are no buildings or monuments in Lahore that predates Mongol destruction.

-The new Mughal dynasty was to rule India for another 300 years.
+The new Mughal dynasty was to rule the Punjab for another 300 years.

 The First Battle of Panipat (April 1526) was fought between the forces of Babur and the Delhi Sultanate.
 Ibrahim Lodi was killed on the battlefield.
 By way of superior generalship, vast experience in warfare, effective strategy, and appropriate use of artillery, Babur won the First Battle of Panipat and subsequently occupied Agra and Delhi.
 The new Mughal dynasty was to rule India for another 300 years.